Alexoat76/holbertonschool-low_level_programming/README.md

 * [Credits](#credits)

 ## About
-This repository contains projects on the C programming language.
-The projects cover:
+The projects in this repository cover:
 - Compilation
 - Commenting code and following a coding style standard
 - Variables, types, operators, expressions, loops, nested loops